 After we open an escrow account, the Sundae HQ team will reach out to go over all necessary disclosures from you as the seller.
 Escrow will also be in touch with any questions they may have for you.
 When escrow and title are ready, the closing team will provide all paperwork for signatures via a mobile notary.

-Once your home inspection is complete, you will have the option to receive a $10,000 cash advance from Sundae to help you move or with other expense.
+Once your home inspection is complete, you may be eligible for a cash advance of up to $10,000 from Sundae to help you move or with other expense.
 Find out more.

 Though we work with many vacant properties, many customers negotiate other arrangements prior to closing.
 Once you are able to move out we will do a quick walkthrough to confirm vacancy of the property and then close escrow.
 You have the option to close in as little as 10 days, or take your time and move up to 60 days after accepting our offer.